AzureTWL/Azurite-Discord/README.md

 # Azurite Bot

-A Discord bot gacha system, spesficially built with Danganronpa V3's item pool.
+A Discord bot gacha system, spesficially built with Danganronp V3's item pool.

 NOTE: THIS BOT ITSELF DOES NOT have a currency system.
 Please use another bot's currency system.